nolanlawson/dotjs-2016/readme.md

 ???

-But what exactly does that mean?
-We hear this phrase bandied around a lot, but some things aren't clear: what direction is the web moving in?
+What direction is the web moving in?
 Why does it need to move at all?
 Why is Service Worker an important part of that?

 Well, to understand what "move the web forward" means, you need to take a look at where the web has been.
 I'm a firm believer that history can provide valuable lessons for the future – I know, a controversial opinion an industry where